These Days (Jackson Browne song): Renewed visibility

 "These Days" gained renewed visibility when the Nico recording was included in a scene in the 2001 Wes Anderson film The Royal Tenenbaums, which grossed over $50 million in the U.S. and garnered many award nominations.
 The Philadelphia City Paper wrote that "It's no surprise that Wes Anderson used this recording in The Royal Tenenbaums; the fear of missed opportunity that its characters share is what propels 'These Days'."
-The scene in which Gwyneth Paltrow gets out of a Green Line bus as the song is heard was one of the first that Anderson designed for the film.
+The scene in which Margot Tenenbaum (Gwyneth Paltrow) gets out of a Green Line bus as the song is heard was one of the first that Anderson designed for the film.
 Jackson Browne later said "I forgot that I'd licensed them to use this song.
 And this is one of those things that comes to you in the mail and you don't know what they're talking about and you simply give them their permission.
 You're sitting in the movie theater and there's this great moment when Gwyneth Paltrow is coming out of a bus or something like that.
 I'm thinking to myself, I used to play the guitar just like that.
 And then the voice comes on and it's Nico singing 'These Days', which I played on."

 Nico's "These Days" was included on both versions of The Royal Tenenbaums soundtrack.
 Later, a 2002 Kmart commercial looped the guitar part from the Nico recording.
 There was a new wave of treatments of the song, with some emulating either Nico or Browne while others reimagined it in other ways.

 Nico's version later became a popular sound on the mobile app TikTok.